-The earliest "serious" Strowger systems used a scheme called the line switch scheme to allow a line requesting service to get connected to an 1st selector as its "doorway" to the switching network proper.
-Figure 8 shows this concept, in our familiar context.
+The earliest "serious" Strowger systems used a scheme called the line switch scheme to allow a line requesting service to get connected to an 1st selector as its "doorway" to the switching network proper, rather than the line finder scheme to which this article is primarily devoted.
+Figure 8 shows this scheme, in our familiar context, in one common implementation.